 Hiking + Biking

-• Minnie Mine Trail & Reiling Dredge Travel on foot or mountain bike on the Minnie Mine trail for a glimpse of the past as you weave through colorful aspen fields peppered with mining structures from the early days of Breckenridge.
+- Minnie Mine Trail & Reiling Dredge – Travel on foot or mountain bike on the Minnie Mine trail for a glimpse of the past as you weave through colorful aspen fields peppered with mining structures from the early days of Breckenridge.
 Make it a loop by adding the X10U8 and B&B trails to circle back to the Reiling Dredge historical site.
+There are ADA-accessible parking spaces at the Reiling Dredge Trailhead, as well as wheelchair-accessible crushed-stone compacted trails.

-• Pence Miller Trail Get your nature fix right in town.
-Pence Miller is a historic flume trail connecting town to the Peaks Trail.
+- Pence Miller Trail – Get your nature fix right near town- Pence Miller is a historic flume trail connecting town to the Peaks Trail.
 Head uphill through pines and aspen groves taking in wonderful views of the town of Breckenridge and Baldy Mountain.
 Continue to Cucumber Gulch Nature Preserve for unobstructed views of Breckenridge Ski Resort.
 Keep an eye out for Moose in the wetlands underneath the gondola and soak in the mountain views.

-• Blue River Rec Path, Breckenridge to Frisco – Pedal the paved Blue River bike path from Breckenridge to Frisco along the river and the shores of Lake Dillon through colorful aspens and towering pines.
-Beer lovers can make it a biking brewery tour by customizing the ride with stops at Breckenridge Brew Pub, and Broken Compass Brewery in Breckenridge, and Outer Range Brewery and HighSide Brewing in Frisco.
+- Blue River Rec Path, Breckenridge to Frisco – Pedal the paved Blue River bike path from Breckenridge to Frisco along the river and the shores of Lake Dillon through colorful aspens and towering pines.
+Libation lovers can make it a biking brewery tour by customizing the ride with stops at Breckenridge Distillery, and Broken Compass Brewery on the North end of town.
 After taking in views of the lake or embarking on an afternoon SUP or kayak session, bike back or hop on the free Summit Stage bus (they have bike racks) back to Breckenridge.
 Plan for 10 miles one way or 20 miles total if you take on the round-trip journey.

 As always, be sure to review and follow Leave No Trace principles before heading out and be prepared for your adventure!